Gifted and Talented

 Level III: Services for Some Students

-Pull-Out Program (grades 1-5) and Clustering (grades 6-12)
+Pull-Out Program and Clustering

 Requirements for Level 3 services: